hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 ```
 <!-- AUTO-GENERATED-CONTENT:END -->

-### Binding the Role with the ServiceAccount

-In the last step,
-we bind the Role and the ServiceAccount created above.
-In order to do so, we define a RoleBinding with the following specification:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/02-demo-reads-pods.yaml) -->
 <!-- The below code snippet is automatically added from labs/02-demo-reads-pods.yaml -->
 ```yaml